TheLitlePrince/LearningRecord/hw2/app.md

 ![mobile operation system](photos/os.jpg)

 - Native applications typically require designers to define phones and tablets separately, or define individual layouts.
 While this step is available and repeated on the web with CSS media queries, it’s usually a single layout and multiple style-sheets.
 The effort for native is non-transferable between iOS, Android and others since each operating system is locked into proprietary tooling.

+- Native platforms define their own rules and frameworks and inherit little from other disciplines, requiring more investment.
+For many businesses with existing development (ie. web, desktop app, etc) personnel, they would be unable to utilize these existing resources towards a native mobile application.

 - If you intend to also publish your app to a different app store, your application will need to be rewritten in order to be a native app on another mobile OS.
 This usually delays features for the next platform in development.